 Even if you know the history, there’s always something else to learn about this turbulent time in our nation’s history.
 The Smithsonian-affiliated National Civil War Museum has two floors of exhibits, including thousands of three-dimensional relics like uniforms, weapons, and personal effects of the fallen soldiers.
 The Meet Mr. Lincoln interactive exhibit allows you to pose questions to Honest Abe, and to those who knew him, about the war, politics, slavery, and his presidency.

-The Harsco Science Center at the Whitaker Center is hands down the best place for interactive learning!
+Instead of letting rainy weather get you down, flip the script by heading to a place where you can learn about what's behind those weather patterns and other scientific secrets!
+Visit the Harsco Science Center at the Whitaker Center for interactive learning.
 Perform science experiments, test the laws of physics, and learn about the world around you.
 From KidsPlace, a pint-sized cityscape for kids under 5, to Forces of Nature, a mind-blowing examination of how weather and geology affect planet earth, there is something for curious minds of all ages.
 In addition, the STEM labs at Whitaker Center include a multitude of activities like coding, robotics, circuitry, and 3D printing to inspire the next generation of engineers!

 Founded prior to the Civil War, Broad Street Market carries the distinction of the oldest continuously operated market house in the country.
 This shopping and dining experience is open Thursday through Saturday and features more than 40 vendors offering locally-grown and organic fruits and vegetables, meats, and warm bakery items.
 When your mouth is watering, enjoy prepared breakfast, lunch, and dinner meals and snacks like soups, sandwiches, ice cream, soft pretzels, and craft beer.
 The Market is open Thursdays, Fridays, and Saturdays.